Can you be sure that your boots are warm enough for your winter hikes?

 Shoes can become heavy while they’re being worn in the wet (condensation and perspiration)

 If your boots are very wet, we advise you to remove the insole, fill the upper with balls of newspaper and change them regularly.
-The paper will soak up the moisture and speed up the drying process.
+The paper will pump out moisture and speed up drying.

 Never place your shoes too close to a heat source but leave them in a warm, dry and ventilated place.